ha5dzs/volciclab-utilities/Velmex/Readme.md

 ## Host system configuration and implementation notes

-The Velemex Think uses an RS-232 serial port to communicate with the host computer.
+The Velmex Thing uses an RS-232 serial port to communicate with the host computer.
 We have an FTDI-based USB - RS-232 adapter, so the system can be connected to pretty much anything.
 Check the device manager or your device tree for your serial port, and edit `volciclab_velmex_config.m` accordingly.
 There are some additonal information about the system in this script as well, but of course it is no subsitute for the manual!

 **Note** that the serial port in Matlab has a massive, 40 second timeout set.
 This is because moving this thing takes a lot of time.
 If you slow down your motors, it will be even longer.
 You need to make additional measures to handle if that happens.

 Each time you call anything Velmex-related in your code, it initialises the connection to the serial port, sends the required instruction, and then closes the serial port.
 While The Velmex Thing is in motion, it will hold execution of your code until the controller responds with a chevron ( ^ ) indicating that it's ready for the next instruction.

+***

 ### `volciclab_velmex_config.m`